everknow/decent-requirements/README.md

 - The partners **MUST** engage the collective with a fast prototype trial of novel approaches for interoperability
 - The partners **SHOULD** derive additional requirements by engaging an inclusive collective (not developers only) interpreting their response and reactions

-### FULL STACK WEB3 MEDIA
+### FULL STACK

-- The partners **MUST** research and define the key components of full stack Web3 media (e.g. compression, live streaming).
+- The partners **MUST** research, define and document the key components of full stack Web3 media (e.g. NFTs, storage, streaming, identity, reputation)
 - The partners **SHOULD** define the full-stack of Web3 Media for 3rd parties via educational materials, research and communications.
 - The partners **MUST** enable full stack Web3 media entities ("creative networks").

 ### CREATIVE NETWORKS

-- Creative networks **MUST** enable artists, creators and organisations to fund, govern and manage their own entities.
+- Creative Networks **MUST** enable artists, creators and organisations to easily fund, govern and manage their own entities.
-- Creative networks **SHOULD** enable creative assets to be packaged into higher order entities ("community IP").
+- Creative Networks **SHOULD** enable creative assets to be packaged into higher order entities ("community IP").

-### COMMUNITY IP (LEGAL SUPPORT)
+### COMMUNITY IP

+- Community IP **SHOULD** be researched, defined and documented as a new form of collective rights management that empowers digital creators.
-- Community IP **MUST** interoperate with existing legal entities and contracts.
+- Community IP **SHOULD** interoperate with existing legal entities and contracts.
 - Community IP **SHOULD** enable the efficient, transparent and cost-effective re-distribution of profits to rightholders in the underlying creative assets.
 - Community IP **COULD** be profitably licensed by 3rd party media entities, services or organisations.

 ### APPS,INTERFACES & EXPERIENCES

 - The partners **MUST** develop bespoke apps, interfaces and experiences for creative networks that utilise the Web3 media stack.
-- The partners **COULD** create a service that aggregates the output of all creative networks through a globally accessible UI.
+- The partners **COULD** create a service that aggregates the output of all creative networks through a globally accessible service.
 - The partners **COULD** develop a publicly owned, operated and accessible Web3 media streaming service.

 ### BUSINESS DEVELOPMENT